An EZ-structure for the mapping class group: The Tits boundary of

-In the sequel we denote by $c^+$ the point in the Gromov boundary of ${\cal C\cal G}(A(c))$ (which consists of two points) which corresponds to an iteration of positive Dehn twists about $c$, and we denote by $c^-$ the point in the Gromov boundary of ${\cal C\cal G}(A(c))$ which corresponds to iteration of negative Dehn twists about $c$.
+In the sequel we denote by $c^+$ the point in the Gromov boundary of ${\cal C\cal G}(A(c))$ (which consists of two points) which corresponds to an iteration of positive Dehn twists about $c$, and we denote by $c^-$ the point in the Gromov boundary of ${\cal C\cal G}(A(c))$ which corresponds to an iteration of negative Dehn twists about $c$.
 Write ${\cal J}(c)=\{c^+,c^-\}$.
 It will be convenient to think about ${\cal J}(c)$ as a set of two distinct points in the oriented curve complex of $S$, with the same underlying curve.

-If $S_0$ is a subsurface of $S$ different from a pair of pants or an annulus, then we denote its (non-oriented) curve complex by ${\cal C\cal G}(S_0)$.
-The vertices of this complex are isotopy classes of non-peripheral simple closed curves.
-If $S_0$ is different from a one-holed torus or a four punctured sphere, then a collection of $k\geq 2$ such disjoint simple closed curves span a simplex of dimension $k-1$.
-If $S_0$ is a one-holed torus or a two-holed sphere then two simple closed curves are connected by an edge if they intersect transversely in the minimal number of points.
+If $S_0$ is a subsurface of $S$ different from a pair of pants or an annulus, which can be a surface with boundary and/or punctures, then we denote its (non-oriented) curve complex by ${\cal C\cal G}(S_0)$.
+The vertices of this complex are isotopy classes of essential, that is, non-peripheral simple closed curves.
+If $S_0$ is different from a one-holed torus or a four-holed sphere, then a collection of $k\geq 2$ such disjoint simple closed curves span a simplex of dimension $k-1$.
+If $S_0$ is a one-holed torus or a four-holed sphere then two simple closed curves are connected by an edge if they intersect transversely in the minimal number of points.
 The curve complex of $S_0$ is hyperbolic and hence it has a \emph{Gromov boundary} $\partial {\cal C\cal G}(S_0)$.
 As a set, the Gromov boundary $\partial {\cal C\cal G}(S_0)$ is the set of all minimal filling geodesic laminations on $S_0$.
-We refer to \cite{H06} for an account on this result of Klarreich.
+We refer to \cite{H06} for an account on this result of Klarreich \cite{K99}.